OpenNebula/docs/source/configuration_guide/references/onegate_configuration.rst

 Check the :ref:`Installation guide <ignc>` for details of what package you have to install depending on your distribution

 OneGate can be used with VMs running on :ref:`KVM, LXC, Firecracker and vCenter <context_overview>`.

-Currently, OneGate is not supported for VMs instantiated in Azure, since the authentication token is not available inside these VMs.
-OneGate support for these drivers will be include in upcoming releases.

 Configuration
 =============